TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Methodology

 \end{definition} \begin{definition}[Tensor Rank] The rank of a tensor $rank(\mathcal{T})$ is the smallest number of rank-one tensors that sum to $\mathcal{T}$.
-The maximum rank is defined as the largest attainable rank. \end{definition} \begin{proposition} For $\mathcal{T} \in \mathbb{R}^{d_1 \times d_2 \times d_3}$, the maximum tensor rank satisfies \cite{kruskal1989rank, kolda2009tensor}: \end{proposition} As the determination of the exact tensor rank is NP-hard in general \cite{haastad1989tensor}, the tensor rank is determined numerically by fitting various rank-$R$ CP models in practice \cite{carroll1970analysis, harshman1970foundations}.
-To enable parameter sharing across samples, we introduce \textbf{modality-specific projection matrices}:
+The maximum rank is defined as the largest attainable rank. \end{definition} \begin{proposition} For $\mathcal{T} \in \mathbb{R}^{d_1 \times d_2 \times d_3}$, the maximum tensor rank satisfies \cite{kolda2009tensor, kruskal1989rank}: \end{proposition} Determining the exact tensor rank $R$ is NP-hard in general \cite{haastad1989tensor}, so $R$ is selected by fitting various rank-$R$ CP models and evaluating the performance empirically, consistent with prior tensor literature \cite{carroll1970analysis, harshman1970foundations}.